 What Happens to an Unpaid Ticket: A Cautionary Tale

-When nothing is done 15 days after the ticket is issued, a Notice of Violation (NOV) is sent to the vehicles registered address reminding you to pay or dispute the ticket within 10 days.
+Timing is crucial.
+When no action is taken 15 days after the ticket is issued, a Notice of Violation (NOV) is sent to the vehicle’s registered address reminding its owner to either pay or dispute the ticket within 10 days.

-If nothing is done (paying or disputing the ticket) within 10 days of receiving the NOV, a $30 penalty will be added.
-After that, then you have another 10 days to pay or contest the ticket before a second penalty of $35 is added.
+If no action is taken within 10 days of the date noted on the NOV, a $30 penalty will be added.
+After that, then the vehicle owner has another 10 days to pay or contest the ticket before a second penalty of $35 is added.

-Just remember: The Philadelphia Parking Authority supports your right to contest a ticket you feel has been wrongfully issued.
+In the long run, the choice is yours, but we suggest taking action sooner rather than later.
+And remember: The Philadelphia Parking Authority supports your right to contest any ticket you feel has been wrongfully issued.
 If you would like to contest a ticket, please click here for your options.
+Payment options can also be found here.